diodechain/website/_posts/2024-04-26-digital-executive-protection-compliance-guide.md

 [HIPAA](#hipaa-and-hitech-act-compliance): Recent enforcement actions under HIPAA demonstrate its reach and impact, emphasizing the need for healthcare organizations to maintain airtight security practices.

-[FTC](#federal-trade-commission-cybersecurity-practices): The FTC has been instrumental in policing [privacy policies](#-FTC-:-Protecting-Consumer-Privacy) and data securitycommitments.
+[FTC](#federal-trade-commission-cybersecurity-practices): The FTC has been instrumental in policing [privacy policies](#-FTC-:-Protecting-Consumer-Privacy) and data security commitments.
 High-profile cases, such as the $5 billion fine levied against Facebook for privacy violations, underscore the FTC's role in shaping cybersecurity practices.

 [SEC](#sec-cybersecurity-guidelines): Analysis of the SEC's initiatives, like the recent amendments to enhance information about issuers' cybersecurity risks and incidents, shows its critical role in maintaining corporate transparency.